osu-cass/whats-fresh-api/docs/source/usage/usage.rst

 	(Product only) Detailed information about the season for this Product.
 *Images*
 	One or more images related to this Product.
+	New Images can be added by clicking on Add New Image button.
+	A popup form for images will appear and required information can be added.
 *Videos*
 	One or more videos related to this Product.
-*Add New Images*
-	New Images can be added by clicking on this button, a popup form for images will appear and desired information can be added and a new image is submitted.
+	New videos can be added by clicking on Add New Video button.
-*Add New Videos*
-	New videos can be added by clicking on this button, a popup form for videos will appear and desired information can be added and a new video is submitted.
+	A popup form for videos will appear and required information can be added.

 Videos
 ++++++

 Videos are external links to videos hosted on YouTube, Vimeo, or elsewhere.
 Any video that can be streamed can be used here.

-**Pre-requisites**

-Videos have no pre-requisites.

 **Required Data**